CITIZENSHIP TEST PREP

 Most applicants need two to four weeks of structured preparation.
 Read Our Common Bond thoroughly at least twice, paying extra attention to the values section.
 Supplement your reading with practice tests to identify gaps.
 The values section requires understanding how each value applies in real scenarios, not just knowing the definitions.
 Citizenship Australia's analytics show exactly where your preparation needs more focus.

-Download the most comprehensive test preparation app and start your journey to Australian citizenship today.
+Download the most comprehensive Australian citizenship test preparation app and start your journey with 550+ questions, 50+ mock tests, smart flashcards, and detailed analytics.